tuomount/Open-Realms-of-Stars/README.md

 ## Warning about using non stable version
 Compiling non-stable releases is not recommended.
-Non-stable versions of Open Realms of Stars may contain game breaking bugs that make the game unplayable.
+Non-stable versions of Open Realm of Stars may contain game breaking bugs that make the game unplayable.
 The game is constantly being developed for and new features may introduce bugs.